Geffreyvanderbos/minimal-geff.re/index.md

 I spend my spare time learning about music science and sharing my findings on [Substack](https://geffrey.substack.com).

 These past months I've been focused on becoming a better writer.

-{% if collections.pages.length > 0 %}
-## Some musings
-Although I write about music science on Substack, I also occassionally publish here.
-{% pages collections, page %}
-{% endif %}